Get

 Seizures can be extremely frightening to witness, even if your dog has a diagnosed seizure disorder and you’ve seen it happen a dozen times.
 It’s also an extremely helpless feeling to stand by and watch your dog seize.

-Our natural response is to intervene, whether it’s to comfort our pet or to try to keep them from hurting themselves.
+Our natural response is to intervene, whether it’s to comfort our pets or to try to keep them from hurting themselves.
 There are steps you should take if your dog has a seizure, and it’s important to follow these steps in order to keep your dog and yourself safe.
 If your dog doesn’t have a diagnosed seizure disorder and suddenly has a seizure, then a call to your vet is necessary.

 What Causes Seizures in Dogs?

-There are multiple reasons that your dog might have a seizure, including idiopathic epilepsy, brain tumors, toxin exposure or consumption, trauma, liver disease, hypoglycemia, and more.
-The treatment of seizures can vary significantly based on the cause.
 It can be difficult and frustrating to identify the cause of your dog’s seizures, and idiopathic epilepsy is the diagnosis most often given when a cause can’t be identified.
 Epilepsy most often begins in dogs between the ages of 1 and 5 years.

 sick dog with veterinary assistant doing examination of his head tumor